 - The applicant’s mortgage payment along with his insurance and tax should not exceed 29% of their total monthly income

 - The applicant’s adjusted yearly income should not exceed the moderate-income limit that exists per your county.
 Buyers can see read more about USDA income limits here.
 Additionally, the income of all the other adults in the applicant’s home should be included in the total income of the household.
 Any additional adjustments to the applicant’s gross income such as the costs of childcare must be incorporated so that they meet the eligibility requirements.

 - The applicant must either have adequate income or should have a dependable.
 Generally, a two-year employment history is needed.

 - It is important that the applicant has a good credit history with a min 620 credit score.

 - The home being purchased must be in good working order and be located in a USDA qualified location.
 Learn more about how to find USDA approved homes here.
 Single-family homes, townhomes, condos only, no manufactured homes.
 Don’t be concerned about who is selling the home, more about where the home is located.
 The good news is many locations you wouldn’t think are “rural” still qualify.

 How To Apply For USDA Loan:

 The USDA application process is very simple.
 Applicants are often surprised they can get pre approved and start searching for a home all on the same day.
 Some things you will need before you start your USDA loan application:

 - First, you want to make sure you have your most recent pay stubs and bank statements.

 - Know your living history and employment history for the last 2 years.
-This includes past address and phone numbers.
+This includes past addresses and phone numbers.

 - Contact USDA Mortgage Source or call ph: 800-743-7556